esl/mq-summit-page/_talks/introduction-to-rabbitmq.md

 This is a back-to-basics session designed for developers who want a solid, technical foundation in how RabbitMQ operates.

 **Key Takeaways:**
-* They will learn the basics of message queueing with RabbtiMQ
+* Learn the basics of message queueing with RabbtiMQ